 - EMA has said as a precautionary measure, all EMA committee meetings and working parties will be held virtually until the end of April 2020.
 In addition, stakeholder events hosted by EMA which were planned to take place at the Agency’s premises in Amsterdam in March and April will either be held virtually or postponed until later in the year.
 Participants of these meetings will be informed directly about this decision.

 - EU Regulatory Stakeholders may also adjust their activity accordingly.
 Further country-specific information can be found via the country specific links.

-- Most EMA staffs are working remotely, and this is expected to last until the end of April.
-These measures do not impact EMA’s core activities so far.
-We shall keep you posted of any development on this front.
+- Most EMA staff are working remotely, and this is expected to last until the end of April.
+These measures do not impact the EMA’s core activities so far.
+We shall keep you posted on any development on this front.